SocialSelf Course Review: Is David Morin’s Work Worth It?

 Group Conversation

-There are videos of the actual group conversations, with David’s written comments on what was good and what was wrong.
+There are videos of actual group conversations, with David’s written comments on what was good and what was wrong.

 I absolutely loved that part.